-- 4.1.1. approve the risk appetite, business plans and other initiatives which would, singularly or cumulatively, have a material impact on the Company's risk profile: - 4.1.2. oversee the selection, performance, remuneration and succession plans of the CEO, control function heads and other members of senior management, such that the Board is satisfied with the collective competence of senior management to effectively lead the operations of the Company; - 4.1.3. oversee the implementation of the Company's governance framework and internal control framework, and periodically review whether these remain appropriate in light of material changes to the size, nature and complexity of the Company's operations; - 4.1.4. promote, together with senior management, a sound corporate culture within the Company which reinforces ethical, prudent and professional behaviour; - 4.1.5. promote sustainability through appropriate environmental, social and governance considerations in the Company's business strategies;
+- 4.1.1. approve the risk appetite, business plans and other initiatives which would, singularly or cumulatively, have a material impact on the Company's risk profile; - 4.1.2. oversee the selection, performance, remuneration and succession plans of the CEO, control function heads and other members of senior management, such that the Board is satisfied with the collective competence of senior management to effectively lead the operations of the Company; - 4.1.3. oversee the implementation of the Company's governance framework and internal control framework, and periodically review whether these remain appropriate in light of material changes to the size, nature and complexity of the Company's operations; - 4.1.4. promote, together with senior management, a sound corporate culture within the Company which reinforces ethical, prudent and professional behaviour;